 GENDER DYSPHORIA is the distress or discomfort that arises from the incongruence of one’s assigned gender at birth and one’s gender identity.
 Gender dysphoria is categorized under the DSM-V as a mental disorder as it incurs stress and discomfort to the person experiencing it.
 Older versions of the DSM (III and IV) used the terms ‘transsexualism’ and ‘gender identity disorder’, which both pathologize the actual transgender identity itself.
 The DSM-V aims to separate the distress (the gender dysphoria) which can be a disorder, from the identity of the person (the actual being transgender), which is NOT a disorder.

-Note: DSM = Diagnostical Statistical Manual of Mental Disorders.
-(Mostly widely used resource to diagnose mental illness.)
+Note: DSM = Diagnostical and Statistical Manual of Mental Disorders.
+The mostly widely used resource to diagnose mental illness.

 Learn more about gender dysphoria here: